UntitledModGame/umg-mods/lootplot.s0/_planning/M25/M25_sprint.md

 - Add item unlock infrastructure
 - Create "UNLOCKED" popup UI widget when the game is won
 - Make complex items locked at the start of the game

+- (SPIKE?)
+Make a few more `Rotate/Unlock` items that scale:
+(futuristic-item sprites, top right)
+- Give some LEVEL-UP items `Unlock` trigger?
+- Red metal cube: On Rotate/Unlock, give +0.4 mult to slots (shape=ON)
+- Blue metal cube: On Rotate/Unlock, give +3 bonus to slots (shape=ON)
+- Green metal cube: On Rotate/Unlock, trigger Reroll on slots and items (shape=KING-2)
+- Gold metal cube: On Rotate/Unlock, earn $5.
+GRUB-10.